tripal/tripal/docs/user_guide/install_tripal/custom_theme.rst

 Customizing a Theme
 -------------------
 If you want to make customizations to the theme you should create your own sub theme.
 A sub theme borrows from an existing **base theme** (e.g. Bartik) and allows you to make your customizations.
 Thus, when updates for a theme are released you can easily upgrade your base theme without losing your changes.
 To create a sub theme, follow the instructions on the `Creating a sub-theme page <https://www.drupal.org/docs/7/theming/creating-a-sub-theme>`_ on the Drupal website.
-Alternatively, completely custom themes do not borrow from any other theme, you can create your own full-blown theme by following the `Themeing instructions <https://www.drupal.org/docs/7/theming>`_ at the Drupal website.
+Alternatively, completely custom themes do not borrow from any other theme, you can create your own full-blown theme by following the `Theming instructions <https://www.drupal.org/docs/7/theming>`_ at the Drupal website.

 .. note::